masher92/Peat_depth_model/README.md

 * The peat depth measured at the location
 * The slope and elevation value at that location

-Model predictive performance was assessed using 10-fold cross-validation.
-The dataset was randomly split into ten subsets.
-Iteratively, the model was tted on nine subsets and tested on the remaining one, until each subset had been used as testing data.
-This whole process was repeated ten times, with each based on a dierent starting random subset split, to reduce the probability of model artefacts due to subset selection
+Predictive performance of both models is assessed using 10-fold cross-validation.
+The dataset is randomly split into ten subsets.
+Iteratively, the model is fitted on nine subsets and tested on the remaining one, until each subset had been used as testing data.
+This whole process is repeated ten times, with each based on a different starting random subset split, to reduce the probability of model artefacts due to subset selection.

+<ins> 1.
+DefineStudyArea </ins>
+This directory contains code which defines the boundaries of the study area within which we are attempting to predict peat depth.
+<ins> 2.
+CleanDepthSampleData </ins>
+This directory contains code which cleans peat depth sample data for four study areas in the Yorkshire Dales to ensure they all take the same structure e.g. X, Y coordinates accompanied by a peat depth data column 'Depth'.
+<ins> 3.
+JoinDepthDataWithCovariates </ins>
+This directory contains code which extracts the slope and elevation value at each location with a measured peat depth value.
+<ins> 4.
+CrossValidateModel </ins>
+This directory contains code which uses the resulting dataset (locations in the study area with peat depth measurements and slope and elevation values) to cross validate the performance of both a linear and geostatistical model.
+The results of the cross-validation are used to create a table of results containing the following metrics: bias, root mean squared error, coverage, prediction interval width and correlation coefficient.
+<ins> 5.
+PredictUnmeasuredLocations </ins>
+Uses the existing peat depth sample data to fit the model and then uses this fitted model to make predictions across the whole AOI.

 <a name="workflowb"></a>
 ###  Exploring the impact of sampling strategy

-The input to the model is a dataframe containing the following information:
-* Lat and long coordinates

-PeatDepthPointsCleaning
-* Prelimanary cleaning of the peat depth sample data for 4 AOIs in the Yorkshire Dales to ensure they all take the same structure e.g. X, Y coordinates accompanied by a peat depth data column 'Depth'

-RunModel:
-* Matches each of the locations where the peat depth has been sampled to slope and elevation values from the DEM.
-* Cleans the sample data - removes any points with NA for peat depth.
-* Cleans the sample data - removes any duplicated points or points which are overly close together
-* Adds log and sqrt transformations of the depth data
-* Fits a linear model and spatial model (both with slope and elevation as covariates) and uses 10-fold cross validation to analyse the model effectiveness and to compare the predicted values with the observed values

-PredictUnmeasuredLocations:
-* Uses the existing peat depth sample data to fit the model and then uses this fitted model to make predictions across the whole AOI.

 <a name="nextup"></a>
 ## Next stages